davepinch/pinchy.cc/content/camera-roll/2025/01/2025-01-12-paper-airplane-at-martha-lake-airport-park.md

 ---
 title: "Paper airplane at Martha Lake Airport Park"
 author: David Pinch
+description: >-
+  After parking, I notice some metallic sculptures along the west side of the park.
+These seem to be various forms of paper airplanes.
+An older man was walking by and I felt a bit awkward grabbing a picture, so I wanted for him to pass.
+I then looked around to find the glacial erratic that is supposed to be in the park.
+I see it in the distance.
 license: CC BY-SA 4.0
 paper airplane of:
   - sculpture